 Usually when patients complain of tooth pain, dental decay, a fractured tooth, or other dental issue is at fault.
 However, toothache pain can sometimes occur from other physical conditions.
 When you consider the location of your teeth and teeth roots, it’s not surprising that they pick up symptoms from other areas of the face and head such as the jaw, sinuses, and nose.
-Continue reading to discover just what these surprising toothache sources can be.
-(Just remember, even if you think your toothache pain may be attributed to one of these conditions, it’s always important to have it checked out by your Chicago-area dentist!)
+Trying home remedies to relieve a toothache is usually unseccessful.

 - Rinse and floss your teeth – While most chronic toothaches mean trouble for your smile, you may just have something stuck between your teeth, making them sensitive.
 Before taking medication or calling your dentist, carefully rinse your mouth and floss around the sensitive tooth to dislodge any food particles or other obstruction.

 - Take an over-the-counter pain reliever – Unlike a headache, taking an Aspirin or Tylenol won’t make your toothache go away for good.
 However, it may offer some level of temporary relief until you can seek more appropriate treatment from your dentist.

 - Use an ice pack – If you experience swelling in the tissues around your tooth, then place an ice pack on the appropriate side of your cheek to help reduce it.
 The cold will also help relieve the sensitive tooth and the surrounding tissues.

 - Call your dentist immediately – As with most issues, a toothache is best treated promptly.
 If you wait too long, it will only grow worse.
 Once you notice that your tooth hurts, call your dentist as soon as possible to schedule a dental examination.

 Types of tooth damage that will cause a tooth pain